 Julie Martin is the most unlikely of heroines in a struggle for supremacy which reaches to the very pinnacles of power within modern Britain.
-The letter, found amongst her recently deceased aunt’s belongings, sets in motion a chain of events which had their roots in the death throes of Nazi Germany in 1945.
+The letter, found among her recently deceased aunt's belongings, sets in motion a chain of events which had their roots in the death throes of Nazi Germany in 1945.

 Roger Fretwell and Madeline Colson, two young lovers at the end of hostilities, are in possession of a set of files which fleeing survivors of the Third Reich would rather had lain buried.
 Now exposed once more, the secrets which they hold put their very lives in peril, and set in motion a chain of events from which there could only be one winner.